On the front lines in eastern Ukraine, peace feels far away

-DONETSK REGION, Ukraine (AP) — In a dugout where each nearby blast sends dirt raining from the ceiling and the black plastic lining the walls slipping down, Ukrainian soldiers say peace talks feel distant and unlikely to end the war.
-Explosions from Russian weapons — from glide bombs to artillery shells — thunder regularly overhead, keeping them underground except when they fire the M777 howitzer buried near their trench.
+DONETSK REGION, Ukraine (AP) — In a plastic-lined dugout where nearby blasts send dirt raining from the ceiling, Ukrainian soldiers say peace talks feel distant and unlikely to end the war.
+Explosions from Russian weapons — from glide bombs to artillery shells — thunder overhead, keeping the soldiers underground except when they fire the M777 howitzer buried near their trench.

-Diplomatic peace efforts feel so far removed from the battlefield that many soldiers doubt they can bring results.
-Their skepticism is rooted in months of what they see as broken U.S. promises to end the war quickly.
+Soldiers' skepticism over diplomatic peace efforts is rooted in months of what they see as broken U.S. promises to end the war quickly.

-Recent suggestions by U.S. President Donald Trump that there will be some " swapping of territories” — as well as media reports that it would involve Ukrainian troops leaving the Donetsk region where they have fought for years defending every inch of land — have stirred confusion and rejection among the soldiers.
+Recent suggestions by U.S. President Donald Trump that there will be some " swapping of territories” — and media reports that it would involve Ukrainian troops leaving the Donetsk region where they have fought for years defending every inch of land — have stirred confusion and rejection among the soldiers.

-Few believe the current talks can end the war.
-More likely, they say, is a brief pause in hostilities before Russia resumes the assault with greater force.
+More likely than an end to the war, they say, is a brief pause in hostilities before Russia resumes the assault with greater force.

 Long war, no relief

 On one artillery position, talk often turns to home.
-Many Ukrainian soldiers joined the army in the first days of the full-scale invasion, leaving behind civilian jobs.
+Many Ukrainian soldiers joined the army in the first days of the full-scale invasion in February 2022, leaving behind civilian jobs.
 Some thought they would serve only briefly.
-Others didn’t think about the future at all — because at that moment, it didn’t exist.
+Others didn’t think about the future — because at that moment, it didn’t exist.

 Months later, hope has been replaced with dark humor.
-On the eve of a deadline that U.S. President Donald Trump reportedly gave Russia's Vladimir Putin — one that has since vanished from the agenda amid talk of a meeting in Alaska — the Russian fire roared every minute for hours.
+On the eve of a deadline that U.S. President Donald Trump reportedly gave Russian President Vladimir Putin — one that has since vanished from the agenda amid talk of Friday's meeting in Alaska — Russian fire roared every minute for hours.
 Soldiers joked that the shelling was because the deadline was “running out.”

 “We are on our land.
-We have no way back,” said the commander of the artillery group, Dmytro Loviniukov.
+We have no way back,” said Loviniukov, the commander of the artillery group.
 “We stand here because there is no choice.
 No one else will come here to defend us.”

 Training for what’s ahead